Transparency First

 United Quest

 You got the United Explorer bonus in March 2023.
 You can apply for United Quest today since it's a different product.
-But you cannot get another United Explorer bonus until March 2027 (48 months later).
+But you would likely not get another United Explorer bonus until March 2027 (48 months later).

 ✈️